-Caring for an elderly parent is tough enough but it’s made even tougher when that person you are caring for is abusive towards you.
+Becoming a primary caregiver for an aging parent is tough enough but it’s made even tougher when that person you are caring for is abusive towards you.
 But don’t despair, you are not alone.
-Psychotherapist Amy Lewis Bear, MS wrote about this topic and below are excerpts from her article published in PsychologyToday.com.
+Psychotherapist Amy Lewis Bear, MS wrote about this topic, and below are excerpts from her article published in PsychologyToday.com.

 - Share what you are going through with others

 - Accept that your parent(s) aren’t going to change who they are

 - Find community resources that can help you

 - Engage using positive language with your parents

 - Check-in with yourself – know your limitations on what you can handle

 - Avoid arguing and retaliating with your parents

 - Recognize the causes and reasons behind your parents’ abusive behavior

 - Embrace and be grateful for the good things in your life